-Courses are also offered within several specializations.
-The list of specializations and elective courses, breakdown of courses by major fields and specializations, and selection rules are described in the Provision "The MAE Academic Requirements," which are to be approved by the NES Academic Committee annually.
+- 3.5.
+During the second year of studies every NES student forms his/her individual plan for the elective part of the Program choosing among courses in several specializations and general field Economics courses.
+A student at NES must earn at least 3 credits from to general field courses.
+The list of specializations and elective courses, breakdown of courses by the general field and specializations, and selection rules are described in the Provision "The MAE Academic Requirements," which are approved by the NES Academic Council annually. - 3.6.

-- 3.6.
 Before the final certification, a student may drop grades for no more than 3 elective courses from his/her final transcript provided that the remaining number of courses meets the Program requirements for the chosen specialization.
 The grades for the excluded courses are not listed in the transcript and are not accounted for in calculating the final Grade Point Average. - 3.7.
 If after the first year of studies a student has a failing grade for one obligatory course after the make-up exam, s/he should register for this course again during the second year of studies and meet all necessary requirements to pass the course.